AlexWoodblock/WindowAlert/README.md

 [![Swift Version](https://img.shields.io/badge/Swift-2.2-F16D39.svg?style=flat)](https://developer.apple.com/swift)
 [![Swift Version](https://img.shields.io/badge/Swift-3.0-F16D39.svg?style=flat)](https://developer.apple.com/swift)

-WindowAlert is a class that helps you handle the presentation of UIAlertController.
-It creates separate UIWindow with transparent UIViewController, and presents it on top of that UIViewController, so you don't have to worry about looking for a view controller to present your UIAlertController on.
+* Hate having providing `UIViewController` every time you need to show a dialog?
+* Have a stack of modal controllers, and figuring out which one is currently visible makes you groan?
+* `UIAlertView.show()` makes you feel nostalgic?

+This library is a solution for all of these things!

+While introducing unified sheet and dialog controller was a great decision, making it a presentable view controller was a shoot and miss on Apple side (Android Fragment dialogs, hi!).

+To achieve simplicity of `UIAlertView`, this library creates a separate window on top of everything with transparent root view controller, and presents your alert controller in said window.
+You just need to set up `WindowAlert`, and then showing your dialog is as simple as calling `show()` on your alert instance!

+This library will help
+// TODO: example!
+// TODO: features
+// TODO: potential problems
 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
-Swift 3.0 must be used in the project.
+Swift 5.0 must be used in the project.

 ## Installation